robryan/pm-takehome/README.md

 Trying to hire a good product manager?
-Assess your candidate with this case study of a Brazilian ecommerce product.
+Assess your candidate with this data-driven case.

 ![intro-background-rio-de-janiero](/images/intro-bg-rio.jpg)
 ## Trouble in Paradise